nicoestrada/swolevim/README.md

 # SwoleVim: My Personal Neovim Config

-**SwoleVim** is my personal Neovim 0.11 setup, built for speed and power.
+**SwoleVim** is my personal Neovim 0.11 setup.
 It’s a Lua-based config rocking the Cyberdream colorscheme and a tight plugin stack: Telescope, nvim-treesitter, Treesitter Playground, Harpoon, Undotree, and Vim Fugitive, all managed by Packer.

 ## Features